SP-Crisis/CrisisFrontEnd/README.md

 ## Forum

-The Forum is being pulled from the back end to the front via and api.
-For more information virew the backend repoistory.
+The Forum is being pulled from the back end to the front via an api.
+For more information view the backend repoistory.

 # Getting Started with Create React App